 Period 4: 1970 to today – Quick expansion of the harbour and full integration of the Francolí delta in the harbour.
 During the last decennia, harbour infrastructures extended across the whole bay of Tarragona.
-In the 1970’s, long pontoons from the coast were built in the middle of the bay towards the south west of the harbour.
+In the 1970’s, long jetties were built in the middle of the bay towards the south-west of the harbour.
 These infrastructures were related to the establishment of oil refineries and propelled the port of Tarragona towards a higher national and international rank.
 Consequently, between 1970 and 1974, the relative surface of the harbour basins increased quickly.
-This newly created harbour area was then protected behind the extending Dique de Levante and Dique Rompeolas for the last 50 years.
+This newly created harbour area was then protected behind the extended Dique de Levante and Dique Rompeolas for the last 50 years.
 The 1970’s and the 1990’s were periods of important constructions within the harbour.
-The size of the basins reduced from 1025 ha in 1977 to 737 ha today due to new built polders.
-In the mid-1990’s, the construction of the Terminal of the vehicles (Terminal de Vehiculos), now the Containers Terminal (Terminal de Contenedores), had for consequence to integrate the river mouth of the Francolí river within the harbour.
+The size of the basins reduced from 1025 ha in 1977 to 737 ha today due to newly built port terminals.
+In the mid-1990’s, the construction of the Car Terminal (Terminal de Vehiculos), now the Container Terminal (Terminal de Contenedores), had for consequence to integrate the river mouth of the Francolí river within the harbour.
 This new configuration was an important turn in the history of the interactions between the Francolí delta and the harbour.
-While before sediments were routed away to the south west, now the current harbour is designed to trap the river sediments inputs inside the harbour.
-The bottom of the harbour is over deepened near the river mouth and sediment deposited there are dredged when needed.
+While before that, sediments were routed away to the south-west, now the present harbour is designed to trap river sediments inside the harbour.
+The bottom of the harbour is over-deepened near the river mouth and sediment deposited there is dredged when needed.

-Main changes in the harbour are observed since 1970’s, but socio-economic changes already affected Tarragona and its region since the late 1950’s including new industrial parks and faster population growth.
+Major changes in the harbour are observed since 1970’s, but socio-economic changes already affected Tarragona and its region since the late 1950’s including new industrial parks and faster population growth.
 According to Alvarez-Palau et al. (2019), urbanised area of Tarragona was 12 times bigger in 1990 than it was in 1957 just before the beginning of the urban sprawl.
-The development of the urbanisation reduced during the last 40-30 years.
+The development of the urbanisation slowed down during the last 40-30 years.

 Intertwined chronologies of the Francolí-Tarragona hybrid urban delta since the 18th century

 The periodisation just proposed above clarifies the main phase of evolution of the studied hybrid urban delta.
-Rightly, it can be argued that it oversimplifies its history and that it only considers only one aspect of the processes at stake.
-In fact, this periodisation does not show the transitions and aggregate different intertwined chronologies that would have their relevance in their own.
-Research objects such as harbours, ports, cities or deltas are complex entities with tangled phenomenons.
+Rightly, it can be argued that it oversimplifies its history and that it considers only one aspect of the processes at stake.
+In fact, this periodisation does not show the transitions and aggregate different intertwined chronologies that would have their relevance on their own.
+Research objects such as harbours, ports, cities, or deltas are complex entities with tangled phenomena.
 The chronological analysis proposed is a decomposition of parameters involved into single chronologies.
 In the following parts, we develop four historical narratives associated to the evolution of the harbour of Tarragona and the Francolí delta since the 18th c.
 Figure 11 offers a synthetic view of the evolution of Francolí-Tarragona hybrid urban delta.
 This cross-section is perpendicular to the ancient coastal dynamics and in the alignment of the harbour evolution during the last two centuries.

 Evolution of the cartography – precision - harbour maps (???)